 Net Promoter Score® or NPS® is an accurate measure of Customer Loyalty and future growth.
 However, one of the greatest strengths of NPS® is its versatility.
 In addition, to being exceeding simple, it is also highly adaptable.
 Thus, a well implemented NPS® program provides companies with the ability to capture comprehensive customer feedback, at all touchpoints.

-A question that Numr Research, a market research company usually gets is, “Is it better to conduct NPS® surveys regularly or only after a major transaction?”
+A question that Numr Research, a market research company usually gets is,

 However, the answer differs for different companies, based on the leading concern and requirements.